bigwiv/Biopython-cn/chr11.rst

     # put on top of ca atom
     >>> cb = cb_at_origin+ca

-This example shows that it°Øs possible to do some quite nontrivial vector operations on atomic data, which can be quite useful.
+This example shows that it‚Äôs possible to do some quite nontrivial vector operations on atomic data, which can be quite useful.
 In addition to all the usual vector operations (cross (use ``*``\ ``*``), and dot (use ``*``) product, angle, norm, etc.) and the above mentioned ``rotaxis`` function, the ``Vector`` module also has methods to rotate (``rotmat``) or reflect (``refmat``) one vector on top of another.

-11.2.6??Extracting a specific ``Atom/Residue/Chain/Model`` from a Structure
+11.2.6  Extracting a specific ``Atom/Residue/Chain/Model`` from a Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These are some examples: